damianhakert/damianhakert.github.io/source/_posts/2015-12-07-being-a-good-open-source-steward.markdown

 ## For us, open source is an ethos not just a license

 Open Source arose from the Free Software movement.
 In the late 90s [when the term ‘open source’ was devised](https://en.wikipedia.org/wiki/Open_source#The_emergence_of_the_.22open_source.22_term), it helped to emphasize the fact that the code was view-able or modifiable.
 The term open source also downplayed the idea that the software was “free as in beer” which denoted poor-quality.
 At the same time the term laid the groundwork for commercial ventures to support these kinds of projects.
-Since 1998 open source has become a defacto standard, a mark of quality, and an assurance against vendor-lock-in.
+Since 1998 open source has become a de-facto standard, a mark of quality, and an assurance against vendor-lock-in.

 However, the term open source has somewhat muted the activist origins of the Free Software movement: “free as in freedom.”
 At the heart of open source is collaboration, which requires trust and safety.
 When commercial companies supporting open source projects disregard these ethical issues it will serve to erode trust, which is essential for open source to work.

 Any companies who "open source" code to gain competitive advantage must  address the ethical issues involved.
 Open Source is more than just a license, it’s also an ethos and commitment.
-Now, we have encoded our commitment, detailed in our policy on being a good steward for the open source project.
+Now, we have encoded our commitment by detailing in our policy on being a good steward for the open source project.

 ## What does it mean to be a good open source steward?